What Was the Primary Purposed of NAFA North American Free Trade Agreement?

 Export and import companies that incorrectly prepare Certificates of Origin can also be penalized for failing to retain their records as required by the NAFTA five-year requirement.

-For help becoming compliant under the North American Free Trade Agreement Act, call our fair trade agreement attorneys at 1-866-601-5518.
+For help becoming compliant under the North American Fair Trade Agreements Act / NAFTA Act, call our FAR trade agreement attorneys at 1-866-601-5518.